Skip to main content

 filtered_distinct_orderflagDISTINCT tableeliminate updates on order column only before dedup

-execexec(engine)tablepin execution engine (streams, database, flink, …)
+engineenigne(engine_id)tablepin execution engine (process, database, flink, ...)

 testtesttablemarks test case, only executed with test command.